SaltwaterC/mime-magic/README.md

 The mime.fileWrapper method is deprecated.
 The preferred method is to call the module directly as function.

 The module is developed under Ubuntu 12.04, Windows 7, and Mac OS X 10.8.
-It is tested FreeBSD 9.0.
+It is tested FreeBSD 9.1.
 Other platforms may be supported, but the behavior is untested.

-The Windows binaries are built by myself under Windows 7 / cygwin 1.7.
+The Windows binaries are built by me under Windows 7 / cygwin 1.7.

 Here's the virustotal.com analysis: